demo-thursday/cicd-openshift-jenkins/README.md

-# CI/CD on OpenShift with Jenkins Pipelines
+# CI/CD with Jenkins, SonarQube and Sonatype Nexus

+**Original Demo Date: 2020-04-23**

+## Intro

+Continuous Integration and Continuous Delivery (CI/CD) is the engine that runs a development shop.
+A mature CI/CD pipeline greatly improves the productivity of a development team and quality of the code they produce.
+A few core responsibilities of a modern CI/CD pipline are:
+* Compile code
+* Run unit tests
+* Report on quality and security issues in the code base
+* Archive compiled artifacts
+* Deploy an application through a chain of environments.

+This demo will use Maven, Jenkins, Sonatype Nexus, and SonarQube as part of a CI/CD pipeline that will:
+* Compile application code
+* Run unit tests
+* Run quality reports to surface any code quality, security, or vulnerability issues
+* Archive the Java artifact
+* Build a new container image for the application
+* Deploy the application to the DEV, then UAT environments

 ## Setup

-First, install the CI/CD project and tools.
+First we will us the `oc` command line tool to setup the CI/CD environment.
 This is all ready to go with a single Kustomize command:
 ```
 $ oc apply -k overlays/cicd
 ```